 - If these criteria are not met then the event shall be counted as one marathon or ultra for Club purposes.

-- A race must hold a permit, licence or public liability insurance from such organisations as UK Athletics, The Trail Runners Association or LDWA.
+- A race must hold valid public liability insurance either directly sourced or from such organisations as UK Athletics, The Trail Runners Association or LDWA.

 - If there is a dispute as to whether an event should count towards Club membership and statistics the Committee of the Club will arbitrate.
 The decision of the Committee is final.